Stroke Signs & Symptoms

 Close up image of a man clutching his chest above his heart in pain.

-It is critical for someone who is experiencing signs or symptoms of a stroke to be transported to the hospital by trained medical personnel immediately.
+If you are experiencing any signs or symptoms of a stroke, call 9-1-1.
+It is critical for someone who may be having a stroke to be transported to the hospital by trained medical personnel immediately.
 Early recognition is key, and a stroke is a medical emergency.

 On average, every four minutes someone dies of stroke.
 When a stroke occurs, part of the brain cannot get the blood (and oxygen) it needs, so it begins to die.
 Brain function, future abilities and life itself are threatened every minute a stroke goes untreated.
 Every minute the brain is without oxygen, 2 million brain cells die.